plokhotnyuk/jsoniter-scala/README.md

 - Fields can be annotated as transient or just not defined in constructor to avoid parsing and serializing at all
 - Field names can be overridden for serialization/parsing by field annotation in case classes
 - Configurable mapping function for names between case classes and JSON, including predefined functions which enforce snake_case or camelCase names for all fields
+- Configurable mapping function for values of a discriminator field that is used for distinguish classes of ADTs
 - Configurable name of a discriminator field for ADTs
 - Configurable skipping of unexpected fields or throwing of parse exceptions
 - Configurable throwing of stack-less parsing exceptions to greatly reduce impact on performance